THE PROJECT – BEAUTIFICATION AND CONSERVATION OF VILLINGILI

 Safety on the beach

-- Signboard will be put up to indicate high current areas.
+- Signboard were put up to indicate high current areas.

-- Training lifeguards – Save the Beach plans to annually host life guard courses in Villingili in collaboration with the Maldives Police Services and Coast Guard.
-Suitable candidates will be hired to work on the Villingili beaches by Save the Beach.
+- Training lifeguards – Save the Beach hosted life guard courses in Villingili in collaboration with the Maldives Police Services and Coast Guard.
+The plan is to permanently place a life guard on the beach especially focused on weekends.
+Suitable candidates will be hired to work on the Villingili beaches by Save the Beach as funding for such is arranged.

 - Conducting First Aid Courses on the beach.

-- Reef studies and surveys will be started with the assistance of and in collaboration with Marine Research Centre.
-Currently research has already started with local diving counterparts with coral propagation.
+- Reef studies and surveys started with the assistance and collaboration of the Marine Research Centre and Ministry of Environment.
+Research has already started with local diving counterparts and partners along with coral propagation.

-- Repopulating reef – reef rehabilitations and projects for coral growing will be started if research shows conditions to be favourable.
+- Repopulating reef – reef rehabilitations and projects for coral growing started.

 Beach & Shoreline Maintenance and Cleanup